Operation Prone: Operation Excite

 By 26 June 1988, a 32 Battalion company was moved into position to provide early warning of the Cuban tanks and columns advancing from Techipa while 61 Mechanised Battalion was brought in behind them to intercept when required.
 Using their MRL's and artillery they hindered and slowed the Cuban advance.
 Four Ratel ZT3 anti-tank missile units had also arrived at 61 Mechanised Battalion positions.
-The evening of the 26 June, SADF reconnaissance discovered SA-6 launchers around Techipa.
-Using a ruse of releasing meteorological balloons with aluminium strips attached to them, the Cubans fired their SA-6's narrowing down their location for the SADF reconnaissance units, and the South African counterattacked with G-5 artillery destroying them and after four hours other Cuban artillery.
+The evening of 26 June, SADF reconnaissance discovered SA-6 launchers around Techipa.
+Using a ruse of releasing meteorological balloons with aluminium strips attached to them, the Cubans fired their SA-6's narrowing down their location for the SADF reconnaissance units, and the South Africans counterattacked with G-5 artillery destroying them and after four hours other Cuban artillery.

-On the morning of the 27 June, the Cuban columns began to move again.
+On the morning of the 27 June 1988, the Cuban columns began to move again.
 Elements of 32 Battalion that were monitoring the column were unable to make contact with 61 Mechanised Battalion to warn them about the advancing Cubans.
 61 Mechanised Battalion and their tanks begun moving at the same time to find a better position than the night lager and when advancing over a low ridge, ran into a forward Cuban units ambush.
 The leading Ratel was hit by a RPG and during the battle, four further Ratels were damaged losing one soldier and a further three wounded.
 61 Mechanised called in artillery fire as Cuban reinforcements arrived to support the ambush unit.

 During the heavy fighting that followed this South African battalion destroyed a tank, a BTR-60, many trucks and inflicted heavy casualties on the Cuban infantry forcing them to withdraw.
 During the battle, 32 Battalion eventually made contact with 61 Mechanised, informing them that Cuban tanks were on their way.
 61 Mechanised released their tanks and sent them to intercept the Cuban tanks.
-The SADF tanks made contact and after a half-hour had stopped the advance destroying another T-55 tank, trucks and a BTR-60.
+The SADF tanks made contact and after half an hour had stopped the advance destroying another T-55 tank, trucks and a BTR-60.
 The Cubans were forced to withdraw again.
-Spotting the advance of two Cuban columns Commandant Mike Muller withdrew his forces southwards towards Calueque attacking one column and then the other with G-5 artillery.
+Spotting the advance of two Cuban columns, Commandant Mike Muller withdrew his forces southwards towards Calueque attacking one column and then the other with G-5 artillery.
 Both columns were halted.